 “That way, both points are addressed at the same time.”

-Leverage new credit cards to optimize credit utilization
+Open new credit cards to increase your available credit

-Closing a card should be considered with even more caution.
-Such a step would lower your credit utilization, and it could eventually reduce the average age of your accounts (a closed account in good standing stays on your credit report for 10 years).
-It may impact your credit mix as well if the card is your only revolving credit account.
+Closing a credit card should be considered with even more caution.
+Closing a line of credit will reduce your total credit limit, which has the potential to raise your credit utilization ratio.
+Closing a credit card could also reduce the average age of your accounts.
+A closed account in good standing stays on your credit report for up to 10 years, but once that closed account falls off your report you might see a reduction in the length of your credit history and a drop in your score.
+Closing a credit card could impact your credit mix as well, if the credit card was your only revolving credit account.

 If possible, avoid closing your cards.
-If you’re considering it because your card’s annual fee doesn’t justify itself, you can call the issuer and ask to downgrade the card instead.
+If you’re considering closing a card because you no longer want to pay the annual fee, you can call the issuer and ask to downgrade the card to a no-annual-fee version instead.
 That way, you can keep the account open and get the card terms that work better for you.

 How to minimize credit utilization while maximizing rewards

 You may be wondering how keeping your credit utilization low can impact your credit card rewards.
-It’s a valid question since more spending on a credit card translates into more cash back, points or miles.
-It’s especially true when you’re working to meet a sign-up bonus spend requirement.
+It’s a valid question, since more spending on a credit card translates into more cash back, points or miles – especially if you’re working to meet a sign-up bonus spend requirement.